⚠️ Important: If you work in Ontario, you must have a MDBilling account set up to bill in the CHR. See Integrating your CHR account with MDBilling.

 If you are not a billing provider, the date defaults to the Visit Date specified at the top of the encounter.

-To change the date and time for the specific billing item, click the calendar and clock icons.
+To change the date for the specific billing item, click the calendar icon.

 6. To save your changes, click outside the Edit Billing Item window when you are finished adding the service code.